BSc Zoology with Professional Experience

-- Ecuador and the Galapagos Islands
+- the Galapagos Islands

 In your final year, you can complete a field or lab-based research project under expert supervision – an opportunity no longer offered in many universities.
 Our projects have ranged from studying urban mammals such as hedgehogs, foxes and red kites, to insects and pond or fresh-water animals, to animals in zoos.